Speed Racer: Toys

-Jada Toys held the rights to produce die-cast replicas of the Mach 5 from the original animated series.
+Jada Toys held the rights to produce die-cast replicas of the Mach 5 from the original animated series..

 Playing Mantis released a wide range of the Speed Racer die-cast miniatures, including replicas of the villains' cars and mini-dioramas under their "Johnny Lightning" line.
 A limited-edition release of the Mach Four from the Wildstorm comic series remains one of the hardest-to-find collectibles to this day.
 In 1998, Playing Mantis acquired the rights to the "Captain Action" action figure line, a vintage line about a crusading adventurer who disguises himself as famous superheroes.
 Playing Mantis had planned to produce new costumes of Speed Racer, Racer X, and Captain Terror for the revamp of the line, but they were never produced.
-Control art for the Speed Racer costume appears on the packaging of some figures, and pictures of the prototypes are available online.
+Control art for the Speed Racer costume appears on the packaging of some figures, and pictures of the prototypes are available.in The Art of Speed Racer.

-Resaurus produced two series of five-inch (127 mm) action figures, rich with articulation and accessories, as well as a full-sized Mach V in 1999.
+ReSaurus produced two series of 5-inch (127 mm) action figures, rich with articulation and accessories, as well as a full-sized Mach V in 1999.
 A third series of figures and a full-sized Shooting Star were planned, but the line folded before this could happen.
-Toynami is currently releasing a large-scale version of the Speed Racer vehicles, including a Mach Five playset complete with all of its gadgets.
-The company Polar Lights is currently manufacturing two 1/25-scale (according to the box) model kits in standard "glue" and snap-together variations (though the scale of the model inside is closer to 1/32).
+In 2003, Toynami released a large-scale version of the Speed Racer vehicles, including a Mach 5 play set complete with all of its gadgets.The play set has since been retired.
+The company Polar Lights Models is currently manufacturing two 1/25-scale (according to the box) model kits in standard "glue" and snap-together variations (although the scale of the model inside is closer to 1/32).
 These can be built with or without the waterproof bubble canopy at the modeler's discretion.
 The kits feature a homing robot and separate jacks, and a rear engine (possibly a tip to NOW comics, which illustrated the engine in the rear).

-RC ERTL has produced Speed Racer's Mach 5 in 1:18 Die Cast Form with many features of the animated car, including pop out saw blades, ion jacks, opening doors, hood, and trunk.
+ERTL produced Speed Racer's Mach 5 in 1:18 die-cast form with many features of the animated car, including pop out saw blades, ion jacks, opening doors, hood, and trunk.
 It includes Spritle Racer and Chim-Chim figures.
 Special variants were made with decals celebrating Racer X and other characters from the series as part of the 35th Anniversary Edition in 2001.
 A similar die-cast version of Racer X's Shooting Star was produced as well.
-It has now been retired from production and is a sought-after collectible.

 Art Asylum made a line of toys consisting primarily of their block-figure Minimates in 2006.